MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-CSharp.md

 * [Evaluation on Universal Windows Platform (UWP)](./CNTK-Library-Evaluation-on-UWP.md)
 * [NuGet-Packages](./NuGet-Package.md)

-## Get started with examples
+## Get Started With C# Training Examples
-Once you have gone through this overview, you may proceed with C# training examples in two ways: to work with CNTK github source or to work with CNTK examples using [CNTK Nuget for Windows](NuGet-Package.md).
+Once you have gone through this overview, you may proceed with C# training examples in two ways: to work with CNTK source from GitHub or to work with CNTK examples using [CNTK NuGet for Windows](NuGet-Package.md).
 ### work with CNTK source
-- Following [Setp CNTK on Windows](Setup-CNTK-on-Windows.md) to setup CNTK on windows.
+- Follow steps in this [page](Setup-CNTK-on-Windows.md) to setup CNTK on windows.
 - Build CNTK.sln with Visual Studio.
 - [Prepare sample data](https://github.com/Microsoft/CNTK/tree/master/Examples/TrainingCShape).
-- Run examples as EndToEnd test in CNTKLibraryCSTrainingTest.csproj
+- Run examples as end-to-end tests in CNTKLibraryCSTrainingTest.csproj

 ### work with CNTK examples with CNTK NuGet
 - Download CNTK C# Training [examples](https://github.com/Microsoft/CNTK/tree/master/Examples/TrainingCSharp)